 Prime Capital Investment Advisors Types of Clients and Minimum Account Sizes

 The vast majority of the firm's clients are non-high-net-worth individuals.
-However, the firm also counts high-net-worth individuals, investment funds, corporations and pension and profit-sharing plans as clients too.
+However, the firm also counts high-net-worth individuals, corporations, pension and profit-sharing plans, as well as one pooled investment vehicle.

 The minimum account size at Prime Capital Investment Advisors varies depending on the investment strategy that guides your portfolio.
 These stipulations can range as low as $100 and as high as $1 million.